erjieyong/yourstage/README.md

 # yourstage
-A PERN stack application to assist users with keeping track of cargo being staged after packing, but pending for driver pick up
+A PERN stack application to assist users with keeping track of cargo being staged after packing, but pending for driver pick up.

+This application is currently hosted on heroku.

 ## Background
 I created this stack after learning javascript and nodejs to solve an issue at work.